Tejas2913/Hungry-Hub/README.md

 # Hungry Hub - Food Ordering App

 ## Overview
 Hungry Hub is a simple and efficient food ordering application that allows users to browse available items, place orders, and receive notifications.
-This project includes only the **user-side** of the application.
+This repo includes only the **user-side** of the application.

 🚫 **Note:** No payment integration or live tracking is included in this version.